KoenZomers/RingApi/README.md

 ## Version History

+0.2.1 - released June 28, 2018

+- Ring had changed their authentication from Basic authentication to simple HTTP Form POST authentication.
+Updated the code to accommodate this.
+Thanks to Kevin Chemali for bringing this to my attention.
+- Few additional new properties provided in the session by the Ring service are now mapped to the typed Session object.

 0.2 - released August 18, 2017

 - Added the option to specify the device information in the Authenticate method